quintel/documentation/docs/main/co2-ccus.md

 Since the ETM has limited spatial information, fixed distances and volumes per infrastructure unit are assumed.
 More information can be found on [ETDataset](https://github.com/quintel/etdataset-public/tree/master/nodes_source_analyses/molecules/molecules).

 ## Costs
-In [the Cost → CCUS costs](https://pro.energytransitionmodel.com/scenario/costs/CO<sub>2</sub>/prices) section of the ETM, you can make assumptions about changes in CCUS related costs in the future.
+In the [Costs & efficiencies](https://energytransitionmodel.com/scenario/costs/CO<sub>2</sub>/prices) section of the ETM, you can make assumptions about changes in CCUS related costs in the future.
 By default, all CCUS related costs taken into account by the model are based on present-day cost data.
 This means that the ETM does not automatically assume changes in future costs for CCUS technologies, such as cost development curves.
 You can also set the cost price for captured biogenics CO<sub>2</sub> here.
 This way, biomass-fired power plants can sell captured biogenic CO<sub>2</sub> which in turn will lower their marginal costs.

 ## CCUS graph
-You can find more (advanced) information about the CCUS related CO<sub>2</sub> flows in their scenario by opening the 'CCUS graph' in [the Results → Visuals → CCUS graph](https://pro.energytransitionmodel.com/scenario/data/data_visuals/ccus-graph) section.
+You can find more (advanced) information about the CCUS related CO<sub>2</sub> flows in their scenario by opening the 'CCUS graph' in the [Visuals](https://energytransitionmodel.com/scenario/data/data_visuals/ccus-graph) section.
 This is a visual representation of the calculation engine of the ETM.
 It shows all the carbon sources and destinations taken into account by the model, as well as any 'transformations' in between (such as capture potentials).

 ![CCUS graph](/img/docs/ccus-graph.png)

 The CCUS graph is linked with the [energy graph](energy-calculations) and information is exchanged between the two graphs.
 In many cases, the 'origin' of a carbon source lies within the energy graph.
-For example, the amount of CO<sub>2</sub> produced by a coal power plant (node: `energy_power_combined_cycle_ccs_coal_CO<sub>2</sub>` in the CCUS graph) depends on the installed capacity and full load hours of that plant calculated by the energy graph (corresponding node: ` energy_power_combined_cycle_ccs_coal` in the energy graph).
+For example, the amount of CO<sub>2</sub> produced by a coal power plant (node: `energy_power_combined_cycle_ccs_coal_co2` in the CCUS graph) depends on the installed capacity and full load hours of that plant calculated by the energy graph (corresponding node: ` energy_power_combined_cycle_ccs_coal` in the energy graph).
 Vice versa, information calculated in the CCUS graph can be relevant for the energy graph.
 Capturing CO<sub>2</sub> in the CCUS graph, for example, leads to additional electricity and heat demand in the energy graph.

 By double clicking on any of the 'nodes' in the CCUS graph, a separate pages opens up with more detailed information, such as its 'counter-part' in the energy graph.
 See the [Molecules](../contrib/molecules.md) page in the Contributors section of the documentation for more details.